Factbox: More companies join Facebook ad boycott bandwagon

 The telecom operator said it was pausing advertising until Facebook creates “an acceptable solution that makes us comfortable”.

-The outdoor brand, a unit of VF Corp (VFC.N), said it would pull out of all Facebook-owned platforms. (bit.ly/3eyboy4)
+The outdoor brand, a unit of VF Corp, said it would pull out of all Facebook-owned platforms. (bit.ly/3eyboy4)

 Ben & Jerry’s